kotools/types/CONTRIBUTING.md

 - `Linux tests` for testing the API on Linux using Kotlin Native.
 - `macOS tests` for testing the API on macOS using Kotlin Native.
 - `Windows tests` for testing the API on Windows using Kotlin Native.
+- `Check samples` for checking code samples available in the API reference.

 ### Serving the documentation